-This course is primarily taught through King’s College London’s online learning environment, KEATS, which provides information, interactive questions, assignments, use of bibliographic databases and reading material.
+This course is primarily taught online through King’s E-learning and Teaching Service (KEATS), which provides information, interactive questions, assignments, use of bibliographic databases and reading material.
 Our students participate in online tutorials and discussion groups, interacting with expert tutors and their fellow students.
 Face-to-face lectures and hands-on training take place in blocks in the first two years.
 Students are required to undertake and build a reflective log of clinical work in their own general practice.

 The following table will give you an idea of what a typical year might look like as you progress through your studies.
 Typically, one credit equates to 10 hours of work.

 |Self-study, practice and

 The provision of any clinical opinions, care planning, care plans and/or any advice in relation to care of individual patients will not be provided by the teachers and staff of the course.
 Patient treatment and care is the sole responsibility of the treating clinician.
 Advice regarding the suitability of a clinical case for submission for the clinical module can be given at the tutor’s discretion.